bosho86/NonLocalTunnelingModel/README.md

 # NonLocalTunnelingModel
-This is the Non-Local-Tunneling Model used for simulating source to drain tunneling in ultra short transistors.
+This is the Non-Local-Tunneling Model used for simulating source to drain tunneling in ultra short double-gate transistors.

+1. M0.mat-M11.mat or M0.mat-M11.csv for future python implementations.
 The mat files are postprocessing files from Sentaurus S-Device from a double gate InGaAs ultra thin film FET, Lg=11.5 nm.
-This postprocessing files include the conduction band, the fermi energies and the current.
+The pre-processing files include the conduction band (CB) energies, the fermi energies and the current (Ic).

+2. tunneling2finnerQSFP.m